Table of Contents

-The most common cause of VT is ischemic disease, often after an MI.
-Scar formation via surgery or infiltrative cardiomyopathy due to systemic inflammatory diseases such as sarcoidosis, amyloidosis, and hemochromatosis also increase the risk to VT.
+The most common cause of VT is an ischemic disease, often after an MI.
+The risk of VT is also increased by scar formation via surgery or infiltrative cardiomyopathies due to systemic inflammatory diseases, such as sarcoidosis, amyloidosis, and hemochromatosis.

-Coronary artery disease is a major risk factor for VF, and extensive coronary artery occlusion is the most common pathologic finding.
-Restoring coronary artery flow has demonstrated a reduced risk for VF.
+Coronary artery disease is a major risk factor for VF, and extensive coronary artery occlusion is the most common pathological finding.
+Restoring coronary artery flow reduces the risk of VF.

-Dilated cardiomyopathy increases the risk for FV.
+Dilated cardiomyopathy increases the risk of VF.
 It is the most common type of non-ischemic cardiomyopathy and is associated with ventricular remodeling and an increased ventricular volume.
-Hypertrophic cardiomyopathy is frequently a genetic disorder (autosomal dominant) and also increases the risk of FV.
+Hypertrophic cardiomyopathy is frequently a genetic disorder (autosomal dominant) and also increases the risk of VF.

-Certain medications can also prolong the QT interval (antiarrhythmic, antibiotics such as azithromycin, and psychiatric medications such as haloperidol, methadone, and ziprasidone).
+Certain medications can also prolong the QT interval (antiarrhythmics, antibiotics such as azithromycin, and psychiatric medications such as haloperidol, methadone, and ziprasidone).
 A prolonged QT interval can result in polymorphic ventricular tachycardia and Torsade de Pointes.
-Other conditions can prolong the QT interval such as hypothyroidism.
+Other conditions can prolong the QT interval, such as hypothyroidism.
 It is also common in type 1 diabetes.

-Electrolyte imbalance can lead to arrhythmias anywhere in the heart.
+Electrolyte imbalance can lead to heart arrhythmias.
 The heart is most sensitive to low levels of potassium (hypokalemia), calcium (hypocalcemia), and magnesium (hypomagnesemia).

-Digitalis toxicity may result from the excess use or an abnormal reaction to the drug and increases the risk of developing monomorphic ventricular tachycardia.
+Digitalis toxicity may result from the excessive use of or an abnormal reaction to the drug and increases the risk of developing monomorphic ventricular tachycardia.

 Pathology and Pathophysiology of Ventricular Tachycardia

-Ventricular tachyarrhythmias are abnormal and potentially deadly arrhythmias.
-They are caused by an abnormal ectopic contraction in the ventricle.
-The condition may be benign if the ectopic signal is regular and stationary and the cardiac output is maintained, but if the signal moves around the ventricle or if the rate changes rapidly then the arrhythmia could rapidly result in cardiovascular collapse and death.
-Ischemic change following coronary artery disease or a myocardial ischemic event is the most common cause of VT due to scar formation.
+Ventricular tachyarrhythmias are abnormal, potentially deadly arrhythmias caused by an abnormal ectopic contraction in the ventricle.
+The condition may be benign if the ectopic signal is regular and stationary, and the cardiac output is maintained.
+However, if the signal moves around the ventricle or the rate changes rapidly, then arrhythmia could rapidly result in cardiovascular collapse and death.
+The most common cause of VT is ischemic change after coronary artery disease or a myocardial ischemic event due to scar formation.

-The normal electrical signal slows as it passes through the scar tissue.
-This pause allows the surrounding ventricle to repolarize.
-The slowed signal then depolarizes the repolarized ventricular tissue before the supraventricular signal has a chance to pass through the ventricular conduction fibers.
+The normal electrical signal slows as it passes through the scar tissue, which allows the surrounding ventricle to repolarize.
+The slowed signal depolarizes the repolarized ventricular tissue before the supraventricular signal can pass through the ventricular conduction fibers.

 The ectopic beat causes the ventricle to beat very fast (greater than 100 beats per minute) and out of sequence with the atria.
 The result is a drop in cardiac output and, potentially, sudden death.
 If the rapid ventricular contraction rate is tolerated, then arrhythmia may cause cardiomyopathy over time.

-Torsade de Pointes is closely associated with a prolonged QT interval due to abnormal ion regulation in the cardiac muscles of the heart.
-Any medications and genetic disorders that result in a prolonged or delayed repolarization that may result in early after depolarization and Torsade de Pointes.
+Torsade de Pointes is closely associated with a prolonged QT interval due to abnormal ion regulation in the heart’s cardiac muscles.
+Any medications and genetic disorders that result in a prolonged or delayed repolarization may cause early afterdepolarization and Torsade de Pointes.

 Symptoms of Ventricular Tachycardia